MM-Vet: Evaluating Large Multimodal Models for Integrated Capabilities: Evaluation results

-\myPara{Vision} For the Vision component, two models have been employed in the end-to-end LMMs we evaluated, namely, CLIP-ViT/L14 \cite{radford2021learning} (428M) and EVA-ViT-G (1.13B).
+\myPara{Vision} For the vision component, two models are popular in our evaluated end-to-end LMMs, \ie, CLIP-ViT/L14 \cite{radford2021learning} (428M) and EVA-ViT-G (1.13B).
 Determining a superior model is currently not possible due to the absence of a comprehensive ablation study~\cite{zeng2023matters}.
 However, it's noteworthy that, when paired with the same language model, Vicuna-7B, InstructBLIP-8B excels in recognition tasks, while LLaVA-7B works particularly well for OCR.

 \myPara{Language} There is a notable trend indicating that superior language models (LLMs) typically yield better performance, such as comparing the 7B and 13B variants of different models, except for the outlier of InstructBLIP where the 8B version performs better than the 14B one.